unveiler-io/developer-website/docs/use-cases.md

 ## Privacy

-ClaimR lets your users create cryptographically secured "claims" about their location.
+Unveiler lets your users create cryptographically secured "claims" about their location.
 Claims allows users to prove something about their location without exposing their exact location.
 A claim could be that the user is within a certain area, e.g. a certain garden, city, or continent.
-Only ClaimR would have had access to the exact location of the user while granting the claim.
+Only Unveiler would have had access to the exact location of the user while granting the claim.